 - Vomiting of material that looks like coffee grounds.

 If you notice these less serious side effects, talk with your doctor:

-- Bloating, gas, diarrhea, nausea or vomiting, stomach discomfort, or upset stomach.
+- Bloating, gas, diarrhea, nausea or vomiting, or stomach pain, discomfort, or upset.